 • Anchored by the famous 18-foot “End of the Trail” sculpture by James Earle Fraser, the National Cowboy & Western Heritage Museum in Oklahoma City is a must-see for its internationally renowned collection of Western art and artifacts.

-• Known as one of the most family-friendly zoos in the country, the Oklahoma City Zoo & Botanical Garden will offer hours of entertainment from the popular elephant habitat to the Great EscApe exhibit.
+• Known as one of the most family-friendly zoos in the country, the Oklahoma City Zoo & Botanical Garden offers hours of entertainment, from the Sanctuary Asia area to the Great EscApe exhibit.
 Bonus: The Oklahoma City Zoo offers free admission each year on the day before Thanksgiving.

 • Aptly referred to as a mini-Smithsonian, the Gilcrease Museum in Tulsa is home to over 250,000 American Indian and Western objects, as well as 10,000 works of art that include 18 of Frederic Remington’s 22 bronze sculptures.
 Take a stroll through the museum’s 11 themed gardens to enjoy some crisp fall air.